-The correlations among independent and dependent variables are presented in Table 3.
-While much can be said about Table 3, we limit our observations to the relationships among the three independent variables: religious service attendance (measured in 1962 and 1968), sex-role orientation, and number of siblings.
+The correlations among independent and dependent variables are presented in Table 4.
+Correlations for Protestants appear above the diagonal of matrix A, the Catholics below the diagonal, and data on the Jews are reported in matrix B. We will limit our observations concerning Table 4 to the relationships among the three independent variables: religious service attendance (measured in 1962 and 1968), sex-role orientation, and number of siblings.
 Since all three variables can be construed as very crude measures of traditionalism, one might expect the three measures to be related.
-While among all groups correlations are all in the expected direction, their magnitudes are hardly substantial.
-Correlations between siblings and sex-role orientation barely exceed .03 in all three groups while correlations between religiosity and siblings are all under .1.
-We would suggest that part of the reason for the association between religiosity and siblings is that religiosity is "inherited" via the socialization process (Greeley and Rossi, 1966; Lazerwitz, 1973; Cohen, 1974; Dashefsky and Shapiro, 1974).
+Although, among all groups, correlations are all in the expected direction, their magnitudes are hardly substantial.
+Correlations between siblings and sex-role orientation barely exceed .03 in all three groups, whereas correlations between religiosity and siblings are all under .1.
+We would suggest that part of the reason for the association between religiosity and number of siblings is that religiosity is "inherited" via the socialization process (Greeley and Rossi, 1966; Cohen, 1974; Lazerwitz, 1973; Dashefsky and Shapiro, 1974).
 We have hypothesized that religiosity and fertility are related.
-If such a relationship is operative in the parents' generation, then we will have accounted for, at least in theory, part of the association between religiosity and size of family or orientation in the current generation.
+If such a relationship is operative in the parents' generation, then we will have accounted for, at least in